dlech/Keebuntu/README.md

 ####Known Issues

 * Causes KeePassHttp to crash.
-I have submitted a patch to KeePassHttp to fix this, but it seams that it is no longer being maintained.
+I have submitted a patch to KeePassHttp to fix this, but it seems that it is no longer being maintained.
 So, I have packaged a patched version of KeePassHttp which can be obtained by running `sudo apt-get install keepass2-plugin-keepasshttp`.
 Be sure to uninstall any old version of KeePassHttp first.
 See below on how to setup the ppa.

 -----